ebudai/libinterval/example/README.md

 # basic

-basic.dart shows how to construct and use intervals and inteval sets.
+basic.dart shows how to construct and use intervals and interval sets.

 # iterate